Nicolae Simatoc: International career

 Simatoc played eight games for Romania, making his debut on 22 September 1940 at age 20 under coach Liviu Iuga in a friendly which ended with a 2–1 away victory against Yugoslavia.
 His last three games for the national team were in the 1946 Balkan Cup, consisting of a draw against Bulgaria, a victory over Yugoslavia and a loss to Albania.

 Managerial career

-After retiring as a player, Simatoc became a coach, managing Lleida between 1959 and 1960 in the Spanish third league, promoting Eladio to play for the team.
-Afterwards he coached Sabadell from 1960 until 1961 in the second league.
-In 1961 he worked as a technical director for Espanyol, then in 1962, Simatoc went to Cyprus to coach AEL Limassol for one year.

-In 1963, he moved to Australia, coaching Budapest Sydney for five years, then at Polonia Western Eagles for three years.
+Simatoc had a short tenure as a player-coach in 1946 at Carmen București.
+After retiring as a player, he became a coach, managing Lleida between 1959 and 1960 in the Spanish third league, promoting Eladio to play for the team.
+Afterwards, he coached Sabadell from 1960 until 1961 in the second league.
+In 1961 he worked as a technical director for Espanyol, and then in 1962, Simatoc went to Cyprus to coach AEL Limassol for one year.
+In 1963, he moved to Australia, coaching Budapest Sydney for five years, and then Polonia Western Eagles for three years.

 Personal life

 Simatoc was born to Romanian parents on 1 May 1920 in Grimăncăuți, then part of Romania, present-day Moldova.
 His birth name was Nicolae Șmatoc, while in Hungary he was known as Miklós Szegedi and in Australia as Nicholas Sims.
 Simatoc was married to a Hungarian woman named Etelka Stolárcsik, with whom he had two sons, Silvio and Santi.
 Silvio, born in 1950, had followed his father's footsteps and played for the junior squads of Barcelona and in the first league of Australia at Hakoah Sydney City.

 Simatoc was multilingual, speaking ten languages: Romanian, Hungarian, Serbian, Russian, Italian, Spanish, English, French, Catalan and German.
 After retirement he became a professional poker player and owned a casino in Australia.